 The lightness of the Gym Master is a huge draw.
 At only 10kg, it’s very portable and easy to transport.
 The tread on the platform makes this easy to use, but it might be best suited for only standing, since it’s on the smaller side.
 With almost 100 speed levels, you’re sure to find something that’s entertaining and in line with your fitness goals.

-Bluefin’s 4D Triple Motor vibration plate is really amazing for a few reasons.
-In addition to multiple vibration settings, it boasts three silent drive motors, so this vibration plate is going to be whisper quiet.
+Bluefin’s 4D Triple Motor is really amazing for a few reasons.
+In addition to multiple vibration settings, it boasts three silent drive motors, so it’s is going to be whisper quiet.
 Magnetic therapy sensors add a layer of luxury so you could easily use this as part of a recovery day routine.
 A bright LED display helps you track metrics and stay on goal.

 - Machine weight 19 kg